holden1903/sentence-builder/README.md

 # Sentence Builder

-A React application with a mockup-aligned landing page and functional practice page.
+Mockup-aligned landing and practice pages with filters, shuffle, ads, and click-to-add functionality.